alt-romes/alt-romes.github.io/archive/2022-06-03-koblenz-ext.markdown

 That is, the drawback could be the parser combinators + programming language being too difficult.

+Also, perhaps it would be more interesting to show case a lower-level use of parser combinators, with more `space`, `many`, `many1`, `char`, `satisfy`, etc...

 ## Alternatives

 We could use parser combinators for a range of other things.
-As mentioned above, we could ahvwrite a JSON parser.
+As mentioned above, we could write a JSON parser.

+Perhaps we could bring more into light with parser combinators, for example the `Alternative` instance of `Parser`.

 ## Unresolved Questions